Straight Girl

 Straight Girl (ストレイトガール, foaled 12 March 2009) is a Japanese Thoroughbred racehorse and broodmare.
 She showed modest ability in her early career, competing mainly in minor sprint races before winning the Listed Owari Stakes on her final run as a four-year-old in 2013.
-In the following year she won the Grade 3 Silk Road Stakes and was placed in the Takamatsunomiya Kinen, Victoria Mile, Sprinters Stakes and Hong Kong Sprint.
+In the following year, she won the Grade 3 Silk Road Stakes and was placed in the Takamatsunomiya Kinen, Victoria Mile, Sprinters Stakes and Hong Kong Sprint.
 She appeared to reach her peak as a six-year-old in 2015 when she won both the Victoria Mile and the Sprinters Stakes.
-The mare was kept in training for two races a seven-year-old and produced arguably her best performance on her final appearance when she won the Victoria Mile for a second time.
+The mare was kept in training for two races as a seven-year-old and produced arguably her best performance on her final appearance when she won the Victoria Mile for a second time.

 Background

 Straight Girl is a bay mare with a large white star, a partial white blaze on the lower part of her face and muzzle and white socks on her hind legs.
 She was bred at the Okamoto Ranch by her owner, Toshihiro Hirosaki's TH Co Ltd. During her racing career she was trained by Toshihiro Hirosaki.

 Her sire Fuji Kiseki became the first major winner sired by Sunday Silence when he won the Asahi Hai Futurity Stakes in 1994.
 As a breeding stallion his other progeny included Kane Hekili, Sun Classique (Dubai Sheema Classic) and Isla Bonita (Satsuki Shō).
 Straight Girl's dam Never Period showed some racing ability, winning three of her twelve starts.
 She was descended from the imported British mare Lavatera, who was in turn a descendant of the influential broodmare Friar's Daughter.